Teaching Positions Currently Available in the Department

 General inquires about full and part time positions are welcome; for more information, see the two sections immediately below.
-For job information, contact the department chairperson, Dr. Martha Pereszlenyi-Pinter firstname.lastname@example.org, (216) 397-4371 or 4723.
-(However, do not send any “scanned” documents as attachments – they are too large for our e-mail systems – thanks!)
+For job information, contact the department chairperson, Dr. Martha Pereszlenyi-Pinter email@example.com, (216) 397-4371 or 4723.

+We are not seeking full time faculty at this time.
 If there are other full time visiting or tenure track positions available in our department in the future, they will be announced on this website and in national and international media and publications.

-We are currently fully staffed both full and part time in all the other languages that we teach, but occasionally vacancies do occur.
+We are currently fully staffed both full and part time in all the languages that we teach, but occasionally vacancies do occur.
 We welcome and keep on file applications for part time teaching positions in the following languages: Arabic, Asian (Chinese & Japanese), Classical (Ancient Greek, Latin), German, Romance (French, Italian, & Spanish), and Slavic (Russian & Slovak) languages.

-General inquires about any full and part time positions are always welcome.
+General inquires about any part time positions are always welcome.
 If you are interested in submitting a letter of interest and a CV, please feel free to do so.
 We will keep your credentials on file and contact you should any positions become available.
 For a part time teaching position, the minimum requirement is an M.A.
 (Master of Arts) in the target language, and teaching experience is also expected.
 If you are contacted, we will also request letters of recommendation, a personal interview, and possibly teaching a demo class.